ProjectMoon/open-webui-filters/readme.md

    of concept/springboard for more advanced narrative memory.
  - **GPU Scaling Filter:** Reduce number of GPU layers in use if Ollama crashes due to running out of VRAM.
+ - **Output Sanitization Filter:** Remove words, phrases, or characters from the start of model replies.

 ## Memory Filter